Quantum-limited discrimination of laser light and thermal light: Quantum Bounds on Discrimination

 \section{Quantum Bounds on Discrimination}

 With a full quantum mechanical description of this binary detection problem in hand we can directly calculate the fundamental quantum limit for discrimination between the candidate signals entering the receiver.
 We calculate the error probability $P_{\rm err}$ for discriminating the single-mode states $\rho_{\rm coh}$ and $\rho_{\rm th}$, assuming equal prior probabilities.
 The quantum-limited minimum error probability is given by the Helstrom bound, $P_{\rm err}^{H} = \frac{1}{2}\left(1 - \frac{1}{2}||\rho_{\rm th} - \rho_{\rm coh}||_{1}\right)$ \cite{Helstrom1976}.
 This fundamental limit to $P_{\rm err}$ is calculated as a function of the signal strength $\bar{n}_{S}$.
 The Helstrom bound provides a quantitative limit on minimum error probability but provides no guidance about the design of the optical receiver that can achieve this bound in practice.
-To compare $P_{\rm err}^{\rm H}$ against bounds achievable with known receivers we consider three structured optical detection strategies to compare against this quantum bound and calculate their respective discrimination error probabilities as a function of $\bar{n}_{S}$.
-The strategies evaluated are: direct detection ($P_{\rm err}^{\rm DD}$), homodyne detection ($P_{\rm err}^{\rm HD}$) and coherent detection with a Kennedy-style receiver~\cite{Kennedy1973} operated in its standard ($P_{\rm err}^{\rm K}$) and generalized ($P_{\rm err}^{\rm GK}$) modes.
-For the calculations, each receiver will be assumed to be operating at its quantum-noise limit.
+To compare $P_{\rm err}^{\rm H}$ against bounds achievable with known receivers we consider three structured optical detection strategies and calculate their respective discrimination error probabilities for discriminating the single-mode states $\rho_{\rm coh}$ and $\rho_{\rm th}$ as a function of $\bar{n}_{S}$.
+The traditional detection strategies considered are direct detection ($P_{\rm err}^{\rm DD}$) and homodyne detection ($P_{\rm err}^{\rm HD}$).
+Inspired by measurement techniques that have approached optimality for coherent state discrimination problems, we also consider the Kennedy receiver ~\cite{Kennedy} ($P_{\rm err}^{\rm K}$) and the generalized Kennedy (GK) receiver, first proposed in \cite{takeoka2008discrimination}, which optimizes the coherent nulling strength ($P_{\rm err}^{\rm GK}$).
+For the calculations, each receiver is assumed to be operating at its quantum-noise limit.